Ganoshotru

 Ganoshotru is an Indian Bengali-language crime thriller anthology web series.
 The series presents five standalone stories based on real criminal cases from West Bengal, exploring the circumstances that led ordinary individuals to commit crimes.
 It is directed by Samik Roy Choudhury, Modhura Palit, Sayan Dasgupta, Abhirup Ghosh, and Srimanta Sengupta, and stars Paoli Dam, Rudranil Ghosh, Ayush Das, Debopriyo Mukherjee, and Subrata Dutta.
 The series is scheduled to premiere on 31 October 2025 on ZEE5.

 Premise

 Each episode dramatizes the rise and downfall of a figure drawn from Bengal's criminal history, weaving together factual details and creative storytelling.
-The narratives include portrayals of Troilokya Devi, considered one of India's first documented female serial killers; Hubba Shyamal, a Kolkata-based gangster; Sajal Barui, convicted of parricide; "Chainman", notoriously known for killing with bicycle chain; and Rashid Khan, linked to the 1993 Bowbazar blast.
+The narratives include portrayals of Troilokya Devi, considered one of India's first documented female serial killers; Hubba Shyamal, a Hooghly-based gangster; Sajal Barui, convicted of parricide; "Chainman", notoriously known for killing with bicycle chains; and Rashid Khan, linked to the 1993 Bowbazar blast.